edomt/edomt.github.io/_posts/2020-6-4-EA-Books.md

 ### Books

-In late 2018, I published an interview of one of effective altruism's key figures, Will MacAskill, [on the website Five Books](https://fivebooks.com/best-books/effective-altruism-will-macaskill/).
-Since then, I have kept reading up on this subject, with the aim of reading at least 50 of the most important books on effective altruism and related areas over the next few years (listed below).
+In late 2018, I published an interview with one of effective altruism's key figures, Will MacAskill, [on the website Five Books](https://fivebooks.com/best-books/effective-altruism-will-macaskill/).
+Since then, I have kept reading up on this subject, with the aim of reading at least 50 of the most important books on effective altruism and its related areas over the next few years (listed below).
 [Goodreads](https://www.goodreads.com/shelf/show/effective-altruism) is currently my main source to identify books, but suggestions are always welcome!

 <!--more-->